OpenMediaVault

 OpenMediaVault (OMV) is a free Linux distribution designed for network-attached storage (NAS).
 The project's lead developer is Volker Theile, who instituted it in 2009.
 OMV is based on the Debian operating system, and is licensed through the GNU General Public License v3.

 Background

 By the end of 2009, Volker Theile was the only active developer of FreeNAS, a NAS operating system that Olivier Cochard-Labbé started developing from m0n0wall in 2005. m0n0wall is a variation of the FreeBSD operating system, and Theile decided he wanted to rewrite FreeNAS for Linux.
 The project team had known for months that FreeNAS needed a major rewrite in order to support crucial features.
 Since Cochard-Labbé preferred to stay with a FreeBSD-based system, he and Theile agreed that Theile would develop his Linux version under a different name; that name was initially coreNAS, but within a matter of days Theile discarded it in favour of OpenMediaVault.

-Meanwhile, FreeNAS still needed to be rewritten and maintained.
-To accomplish this, Cochard-Labbé handed development over to iXsystems, an American company that developed the TrueOS (Discontinued in 2020) operating system.